Skip to main content

 Types of clothes: Full range for women

 About: Nomads has been operating since 1989, an early pioneer in fair trade clothing and handicrafts, originally selling items on a Camden market stall.
-Nomads Clothing can now be found in 350 shops all over the world and in their own boutique in Cornwall.
-Full transparency in the production process is vital, as is following the 10 principles of fair trade.
-There is also no wool, silk, leather, fur or feathers anywhere in the collections.
+Nomads Clothing can now be found in 350 shops all over the world and in its own boutique in Cornwall.
+There is no wool, silk, leather, fur or feathers anywhere in the collections.
 However, it has been recently acquired by Superhouse Limited: a company that prides itself on being “India’s best leather manufacturer”.

 Own brand label or multiple brands sold: Own brand